CharlesWiltgen/how-to-podcast/remote/index.md

 ## VoIP

-“Voice over IP” solutions do voice and/or video calls over the internet.
+“Voice over IP” solutions enable voice and/or video calls over the internet.

 Skype the most popular example of this, and (not surprisingly) the most popular VoIP option for podcasters.
 It supports high-quality Skype-to-Skype calls via desktop, mobile, and web apps, and phone-quality calls with anybody else with a phone number.